A town left behind, saying goodbye to tattoos, mental trick helps you sleep: Catch up on the day’s stories

 Quiz time

-🇨🇳 Speaking of tariffs, levies on Chinese imports are about to rise by how much, according to the White House?
+🇨🇳 Speaking of tariffs, levies on Chinese imports are about to rise to how much, according to the White House?

 A. 25%

-Note: Correction: An earlier version of the quiz question was phrased incorrectly.
-It’s now been updated.